Obama warns it soon may be too late to save the economy.

 Go.

-You'll be standing in line to get in as uh as people are asked to name the new Jaguar Cub.
+You'll be standing in line to get in as people are asked to name the new Jaguar Cub or feed the dolphins or whatever animals they have in the Philadelphia Zoo.

 The animals are at great risk from global warming.

-We may not see these animals anymore if things keep going, because they might become extinct.
+We may not see these animals anymore if things keep going because they might become extinct.

-Why Google has this Massive project, they're going to digitize every book ever published.
+They're going to digitize every book ever published.

 If they get their way, you're going to be able to access every book ever written.

-What if not the fire station?
+What have got the fire station?

 On the internet.